 - Liability issues if damage occurs

-For these reasons, landlords typically require all occupants to be approved and referenced before they move into the property.
+For these reasons, landlords require all occupants to be approved and referenced before they move into the property.

 Regular Checks and Monitoring

 At Greater London Properties, we work closely with landlords to ensure tenancy agreements are followed.
-Landlords may carry out periodic property inspections, and we also monitor compliance with tenancy terms.
+Landlords may carry out periodic property inspections, accommodation websites checks, and we also monitor compliance with tenancy terms.
 These checks help ensure the property is being used as agreed and that all occupants have been properly authorised.

 Clear Communication Helps Avoid Problems